ShengmanLyu/Functional_traits_predict_coexistence_under_changing_climate/README.md

 > The file includes the raw demographic data used to parameterize integral projection models.

 #### Population growth.csv
 > This file includes the estimated invasion population growth rates.
 The estimated population growth rates can also be computed using the raw demographic data.
-Detailed information on population modelling and coexistence analyses is available in: Lyu, S. and J. M. Alexander (2023).
-"Compensatory responses of vital rates attenuate impacts of competition on population growth and promote coexistence." *Ecology Letters* 26(3): 437-447. https://doi.org/10.1111/ele.14167 R codes for population modelling and coexistence analyses are available on GitHub: https://github.com/ShengmanLyu/Compensatory_Responses_and_species_coexistence.git
+Detailed information on population modeling and coexistence analyses is available in: Lyu, S. and J. M. Alexander (2023).
+"Compensatory responses of vital rates attenuate impacts of competition on population growth and promote coexistence." *Ecology Letters* 26(3): 437-447. https://doi.org/10.1111/ele.14167 R codes for population modeling and coexistence analyses are available on GitHub: https://github.com/ShengmanLyu/Compensatory_Responses_and_species_coexistence.git

 #### Coexistence.csv
 > This file includes the estimated outcomes of competition, relative fitness differences and niche overlap.